Accessibility Statement

 4. Complete an adoption application: Many shelters and rescue organizations require prospective adopters to fill out an adoption application.
 This application typically asks questions about your living situation, previous experience with pets, and your plans for caring for the cat.
 Some organizations may require a home visit to ensure that your living environment is suitable for a cat.
 This is usually a quick and informal visit to ensure that you have a safe and cat-friendly home.

 5. Pay adoption fee: There is usually an adoption fee associated with adopting a cat from a shelter or rescue organization.
-This fee helps cover the cost of caring for the cat while it was in the organization's care and may include vaccinations, spaying/neutering, and microchipping.
+This fee helps cover the cost of caring for the cat while in the organization's care and may include vaccinations, spaying/neutering, and microchipping.

 6. Prepare your home: Before bringing your new cat home, make sure you have all the necessary supplies, including food and water bowls, a litter box, scratching posts, toys, and a cozy bed.
 Set up a designated area for your cat to explore and acclimate to their new surroundings.